SystemsApproach/private5g/arch.rst

 (RAN)* and the *Mobile Core*.
 The RAN manages the radio spectrum, making sure it is used efficiently and meets the quality-of-service requirements of every user.
 It corresponds to a distributed collection of base stations.
-As noted above, in 4G these are (somewhat cryptically) named *eNodeB* (or *eNB*), which is short for *evolved Node B*.
-In 5G they are known as *gNB*, where the "g" stands for "next Generation".
+As noted above, these are cryptically named *eNodeB* or *eNB* (which is short for *evolved Node B*) in 4G.
+In 5G, base stations are known as *gNB*, where the "g" stands for *next Generation*.

-The Mobile Core is a bundle of functionality (as opposed to a device) that serves several purposes.
+The Mobile Core is a bundle of functionality (conventionally packaged as one or more devices) that serves several purposes.

 -  Provides Internet (IP) connectivity for both data and voice services.
 -  Ensures this connectivity fulfills the promised QoS requirements.